 If you work for yourself some lenders may still view you as not having a job.
 Fair?
 No. But this does happen so it’s important to prepare accordingly.
 If you have consistent clients or revenue sources that regularly lead to income coming into your account, show your lender that.

-If you don’t have a job, it may take some time to find a mortgage lender willing to work with you.
-In the meantime you can pay down debt and improve your credit score.
+If you don't have good credit, now is a good opportunity to improve it.
 That way, lenders will see a history of you being able to repay your debts and make payments on time.

 If you’ve just begun a new job, it’s a bit hit-or-miss how lenders will view your new employment opportunity.
 More often than not, lenders like to see a two-year work history at the same company or within the same industry.
 Once you have a job though, lenders do view your job as permanent and ongoing which works in your favor.

 The length of time you need to stay at a job before applying for a mortgage will vary depending on the lender's requirements.
 Some lenders may require you to be employed for at least two years before applying for a mortgage, while others may be more lenient.
 Generally, having a stable employment history can improve your chances of getting approved for a mortgage.

 If you only had a brief employment gap after a long history of steady employment, you’ll likely find a mortgage who won’t hold that against you.
 Again, responses to this situation may vary, which is why it’s important to shop around for the right mortgage loan.
 You can prequalify for a loan with more than one lender to get an idea of what loan amount each lender is likely to approve you for.
 Then you can focus on applying for mortgages with the lenders who are more likely to give you a favorable loan amount and interest rate.

 If you are currently unemployed or lack a consistent source of income, it’s important that you plan carefully before you make the leap into homeownership.
 Buying a home is a big responsibility and will majorly impact your finances.